rwarbelow/try-turing/try-coding-fe/user-input/index.md

 <div class="try-it-new">
   <h2>Next Level</h2>
-  <p>For this challenge, you'll use the same Replit you used for the previous one!
-In the previous challenge, you changed the title, but it happened on page load, so it wasn't very exciting.</p>
+  <p>In the previous `Apply and Explore`, we changed the title in our HTML, but it happened on page load, so it wasn't very exciting.</p>
-  <p><strong>Your Challenge:</strong> Combine the two new pieces of knowledge/skill you have to allow the <em>user</em>  to change the title only when the button is clicked.</p>
+  <p><strong>Your Challenge:</strong> Combine the two new pieces of knowledge/skill you have to allow the <em>user</em>  to change the title when the button is clicked.</p>

   <p><strong>Hint:</strong> You will need to use the <code>paragraph.innerText</code> and set it equal to <code>userInput</code></p>
 </div>